publiclab/PublicLab.Editor/README.md

 PublicLab.Editor
 ====

-**This library is incomplete -- this page is a very rough planning document.**
+**This library is incomplete -- this page is a rough planning document.**

 Please contact [plots-dev@googlegroups.com](mailto:plots-dev@googlegroups.com) to get involved!
 We'd love to make this editor compatible with other platforms.

-PublicLab.Editor is a general purpose, JavaScript/Bootstrap UI framework for rich text posting, which provides an author-friendly, minimal, mobile/desktop (fluid) interface for creating blog-like content, designed for [PublicLab.org](https://publiclab.org) (itself an [open source project](https://github.com/publiclab/plots2)).
+PublicLab.Editor is a general purpose, modular JavaScript/Bootstrap UI library for rich text posting, which provides an author-friendly, minimal, mobile/desktop (fluid) interface for creating blog-like content, designed for [PublicLab.org](https://publiclab.org) (itself an [open source project](https://github.com/publiclab/plots2)).

 PublicLab.Editor will provide author-friendly interfaces for: